christophrumpel/christophrumpel.github.io/_posts/2017-09-03-build-a-telegram-chattbot-with-laravel-and-botman-studio.md

 ---
 layout: post
-title: "Build a Facebook Messenger chatbot in Laravel with BotMan Studio 2.0"
+title: "Build a Telegram chatbot in Laravel with BotMan Studio 2.0"
 article_description: "With BotMan it is really easy to setup a Facebook chatbot.
 This week the new 2.0 version was released.
 We will checkout how to setup a Facebook Messenger chatbot in this new version with BotMan Studio step by step."
 ---